RuoxiQin/AirlineRecommendation/README.md

 ## Solution
 We choose decision tree to make prediction.
-Even though the built-in decision decision tree in skilearn is a convinient tool for this task, it cannot handle the missing data internally.
+Even though the built-in decision decision tree in sklearn is a convenient tool for this task, it cannot handle the missing data internally.
 So we need to complete the training and testing data before using the built-in decision tree.

 To improve the prediction accuracy, we implement the C4.5 algorithm by ourselves.
 The C4.5 decision tree can handle the missing data internally so it may produce better result.

+## Result
+The built-in decision tree reaches about 93% prediction accuracy on testing data.
+While our own decision tree improves accuracy a little bit to 94%.